pikulet/intellex/README.txt

 title was meant to separate parts of the content that were deemed more important.
 We thus experimented with giving a higher weight to the title field later on.

+However, it is likely that the title is too short and contains too many numbers and case references.
+When we experimented with weighing the title and content as two separate zones of the document, we did not get good results, often performing below the baseline.

+As such, we decided to approach the baseline as closely as possible.
+We hypothesised that the baseline model merged both the title and content together, so we did just that.
+We had one set of processed data for TITLE only, one set of processed data for TITLE + CONTENT.

 DOCUMENT METADATA - COURT
 Without good prior knowledge on court orders and their nuances, we assigned courts a priority between 1 to 3, with 1 being the high priority courts.
 We used the court ordering provided.